 Avoiding alcohol and sedating drugs for several hours before bedtime

-Sleeping with the head elevated (best accomplished by using bed- or body-positioning devices such as wedges)
+Sleeping with the head elevated (best accomplished by using bed- or body-positioning devices such as wedges) or sleeping in the lateral decubitus position

 Treating any nasal congestion (eg, with decongestant and/or corticosteroid sprays)